paypal/sdk-packages/payflow-gateway/dotnet/v3-patch/README.md

 - Live - https://payflowpro.paypal.com
 - Test - https://pilot-payflowpro.paypal.com

-For other versions download the [latest version of the Payflow SDKs](http://paypal.github.io/sdk/#payflow-gateway) (.Net or Java) or use the HTTPS interface.
-See the [Payflow Documentation Guide](https://developer.paypal.com/docs/classic/payflow/integration-guide/) for more information.

-If you choose to use the HTTPS interface, the [integration wizard](https://devtools-paypal.com/integrationwizard/) can assist you with a working example.

 Once you have made the changes you can verify the Client SDK you are using by looking at the transaction details within the Payflow Manager.